DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 ## Making data changes

-If you're making a data change, try to include an `audit_comment` so that we can see why we did this.
+If you're making a data change, you must include an `audit_comment` so that we can see why we did this.
 E.g

 ```ruby
 trainee.update(date_of_birth: <whatevs>, audit_comment: 'Update from the trainee via DQT')